djeada/Frontend-Notes/notes/08_protocols.md

 A web browser is the user’s gateway to the World Wide Web.
 By sending requests (using protocols like HTTP or HTTPS) and interpreting the responses (usually HTML, CSS, and JavaScript), browsers present web pages in a form humans can interact with.
 Although browsers often look straightforward on the outside, they have a lot going on behind the scenes:

-- **User Interface (UI)**: This includes visual elements like the address bar, navigation buttons (back, forward, refresh), tabs, and bookmarking features.
+- The **user interface (UI)** includes components like the address bar, navigation buttons such as back, forward, and refresh, tabs for managing multiple pages, and bookmarking features for saving favorite websites.
-- **Browser Engine**: The engine acts as a liaison between the UI and the rendering engine.
+- The **browser engine** serves as the intermediary between the UI and the rendering engine, ensuring communication and task delegation.
-- **Rendering Engine**: This critical component parses HTML and CSS files to draw the webpage on your screen.
-It determines how texts, images, and layout elements appear.
+- The **rendering engine** processes HTML, CSS, and other code to display a website's content on the screen, determining the appearance of text, images, and layouts.
-- **Networking**: Handles fetching resources from the network via HTTP or other protocols.
-It also deals with aspects such as caching and security checks (e.g., handling SSL/TLS certificates).
+- **Networking** functionalities manage resource fetching using protocols like HTTP/HTTPS, handle caching to improve performance, and perform security checks, including SSL/TLS validation.
-- **JavaScript Interpreter (JS Engine)**: Executes JavaScript code embedded in websites, enabling interactive elements, animations, and dynamic data.
+- The **JavaScript interpreter (JS engine)** executes JavaScript code to enable interactive features, animations, and the dynamic updating of webpage content.
-- **Data Storage**: Includes mechanisms like cookies, local storage, and caches, allowing sites to store user information and speed up return visits.
+- **Data storage** mechanisms such as cookies, local storage, and caches allow websites to store user preferences, session data, and other information, facilitating faster and more personalized browsing experiences.

 Different browsers, such as Google Chrome, Mozilla Firefox, Microsoft Edge, and Safari, each have their own unique features and optimizations.
 For web developers, browser **developer tools** are a vital resource.
 These tools allow you to inspect a webpage’s structure (DOM), view and modify CSS in real-time, debug JavaScript via a console, and examine HTTP requests to optimize performance.